Hypercubers/hypercubing.xyz/docs/puzzles/4d-skewb.md

 You can also put hyperplanes perpendicular to the symmetry axis of both the 2g and 3g pieces.
 This gives the puzzle a 20-celled shape called the [bijungato-10-cell](https://polytope.miraheze.org/wiki/Bijungatodecachoron).
 On this puzzle, the 1g and 4g pieces are both 4c at tetrahedral vertices, and the 2g and 3g pieces are both 1c at the cell centers.
 Unlike the previous shape but like the skewb, full symmetry of the puzzle is reflected in the shape.

 Each cell of the puzzle either has two 1g and one 2g pieces, or two 4g and one 3g pieces.
 These two orbits of cells are only adjacent across the 2g-3g boundary.
-Because of this, this puzzle has multiple solves states, where each cell is a solid color, but the color schemes of the two orbits are rotated relative to each other.
+Because of this, this puzzle has multiple solved states, where each cell is a solid color, but the color schemes of the two orbits are rotated relative to each other.

 ### 2g-3g carved simplex, hemi colors